Quantcast

 How this Texas designer found innovative ways to market her business while building her portfolio

-Textured tile in bold indigo hue anchors a gathering space that marries midcentury and modern elementsChase Daniel
+Textured tile in a bold indigo hue anchors a gathering space that marries midcentury and modern elementsChase Daniel

 What about the furnishings part?